caktus/django-scribbler/docs/editor.rst

 Context Inspection
 ------------------------------------

-When using the editor you can inspect the current context by starting a variable node with ``{{ `` and hitting tab.
+When using the editor, you can inspect the current context by starting a variable node with ``{{ `` and hitting tab.
 As noted in the quick start introduction, scribble content can be any valid Django template.
 The context provided when rendering the scribble includes anything added by the set of